aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

       );
     };

-Let's see if I can find recipes with "pinapple" 🍍
+Let's see if I can find recipes with misspelled pineapple 🍍

 ::